 While laying on the compliments may not work, the real answer isn't far off.
 The secret is that critical feedback should be growth-oriented rather than punitive.

 'Remember that critical feedback leads to your sympathetic nervous system lighting up and sending you into a fight or flight response.
 However, when we focus on aspirational thoughts, the sympathetic nervous system stays nice and quiet.'

 Like McKinsey, Gallup is one of the leading organisations studying the workplace.
 In their article, More Harm Than Good: The Truth About Performance Reviews, Sutton and Wigert lay out some major flaws.

 Performance reviews have carried weight as a professional standard for a long time.
-But between hefty price-tags and a lack of effectiveness, more employers than ever are moving away from performance reviews because of the lack of benefits.
+But between hefty price-tags and a lack of effectiveness, employers are moving away from performance reviews because of the lack of benefits.

 7: Facebook is changing their long-standing approach to performance reviews

 Yes, we're cheating with this one a bit, as Facebook is an organisation and not a person.
 But changes to Facebook's performance review system are due to take effect this year.
 And they make an interesting counterpoint to the trend of regular feedback.

 Facebook previously reviewed employee performance every six months.
 In 2016, HR Chief Lori Goler explained their reasoning: "The business moves very quickly and our product moves very quickly, and if you wait a whole year, a lot of things have changed."